Dynamics on strata of trigonal Jacobians and some integrable problems of rigid body motion

 The paper is organized as follows.
 In Section 2 we reproduce the reduction to quadratures of the Goryachev system first made in \cite{Ver_Tsi} and interpret them as sums of two holomorphic differentials on a genus 3 trigonal curve $\mathcal{C}$, also indicating its canonical form.
 The original variables of the system are then expressed in terms of coordinates of two points on the curve.
 In Section 3, following \cite{eemop07}, we describe in detail the inversion of the complete Abel map on the (3,4)-trigonal curve.
 Here the main tools are the sigma-function of the curve and its logarithmic derivatives (Kleinian-Weierstrass functions), which are direct generalizations of the Weierstrass elliptic $\sigma$- and $\wp$-functions respectively (see \cite{bel97, ba97}).
 We give a method of an effective calculation of the vector of Riemann constants for the trigonal Jacobians which allows us to calculate the sigma function explicitly by relating it to the corresponding theta-function.
 We also present an analytic description of the Wirtinger strata in the Jacobian of $\mathcal{C}$ as zeros of the sigma-function and of some of its derivatives.
 Section 4 describes the inversion of the incomplete Abel map.
 The formal explicit solution to the inversion problem is obtained from the formulae of the previous section (inversion of the complete map) by a certain limiting procedure.
 The resulting solution is given in terms of the sigma-function and its derivatives whose arguments are restricted to the 2-dimensional stratum in the Jacobian of $\mathcal{C}$.
+(Note that for the case of a cyclic trigonal curve of genus 4 similar results were obtained in \cite{bg06}.)

 Then global analytical properties of the solutions as functions of the complex time are described.
 We show that these functions have an infinite number of branch points and are single-valued only on an infinite ramified covering of the complex time plane.
 Finally the local singularities of the complex solutions are described in Section 5 by using the expansion of the sigma-function near generic and special points of the curve $\mathcal{C}$.
 An Appendix contains some rather long and technical proofs of two theorems.